Iosif Gikhman: Career

 After the war, Gikhman worked first at the Kiev Automobile and Highway Institute, and from 1948 to 1966 he worked at the Kiev State University first as an assistant professor, then later as professor, and later as head of the Department of Probability Theory.
-In 1955, he defended his doctoral dissertation "Markov processes and some problems of mathematical statistics", and in 1959 he received the title of professor.
+In 1955, he defended his doctoral dissertation "Markov processes and some problems of mathematical statistics", and in 1959, he received the title of professor.

 In 1965, Gikhman was elected a Corresponding Member of the National Academy of Sciences of Ukraine.
-Since 1966 he had been in charge of the Department of Probability Theory of the Institute of Applied Mathematics and Mechanics of the National Academy of Sciences of Ukraine in Donetsk and directed the scientific work of the Department of Probability Theory at Donetsk State University.
+Since 1966, he had been in charge of the Department of Probability Theory of the Institute of Applied Mathematics and Mechanics of the National Academy of Sciences of Ukraine in Donetsk, and directed the scientific work of the Department of Probability Theory at Donetsk State University.

 His scientific works are devoted mainly to various problems of mathematical statistics and the theory of random processes.
 He co-authored with A.V.
-Skorokhod several books that were translated into English and played an important role in the development of modern probability theory and the theory of stochastic processes.
-Gikhman was important to the Ukrainian school of probability, and a brilliant mathematician and teacher.
+Skorokhod several books that were translated into English, and played an important role in the development of modern probability theory and the theory of stochastic processes.